-If you're in English lit, put down the play you already read, and write a one page essay discussing how Hamlet was the greatest pussy of all time.
-Do something, anything, which tests your knowledge or makes you actually think, then use your notes to find out what you'd forgotten.
-Then do the problem again.
-Instead of sitting and reconfirming, "Yep, I sure can read this language all right!"
+If you're in English lit, put down the play you already read, and write a one page essay discussing how Hamlet was the greatest p***y of all time.
+Do something, anything, which tests your knowledge or makes you actually think, then

 You've surely earned a B.A. in Cracked Appreciation by now.